SpektakularaAlex/SVD-pattern-recognition/README.md

 Digits with consistent shapes (e.g., “1”) achieve very high accuracy.
 Digits with high variation (e.g., “8”) are harder to classify.

 ---

+## Reproducibility

+### Requirements
+- Python 3.x
+- NumPy, Matplotlib

+### Run
+1. Place the provided `.npy` datasets in the project directory (or update paths).
+2. Run the main script / notebook to reproduce figures and accuracy table.